 How do you take philosophy from book to film form?
-This is one of the guiding questions of Examined Life, (also available as a book)a recent film directed by Atsra Taylor, which takes its title from Plato's Apology, "An unexamined life is not worth living."
+This is one of the guiding questions of Examined Life, (also available as a book) a recent movie directed by Astra Taylor, which takes its title from Plato's Apology, "An unexamined life is not worth living."

-Examined Life, genuinely tries to bring the philosophers into contemporary ethical questions concerning how we shop, design our cities, and think.
-It maintains an eye both to a twittering age without the time to sustain interest in five hundred page philosophical works as well as a return to a Socractic philosophy which was more interested in the rhetorical and dialogical effervescence of speech.
+Examined Life, genuinely tries to bring the philosophers into contemporary ethical questions concerning how we shop, design our cities and think.
+It maintains an eye both to a twittering age without the time to sustain interest in five hundred page philosophical works as well as a return to a Socratic philosophy which was more interested in the rhetorical and dialogical effervescence of speech.

 The following are a brief summary of quotes from the philosophers in the film: